 This envelope clutch is the perfect size for an iPad or tablet.
 It has a magnetic snap closure, a soft felt lining, and a zipper compartment on the back for cords and accessories.
 You can use a medium weight drapery fabric, a heavier upholstery fabric, or even vinyl as the outer fabric.
 The wool felt lining provides cushioning, or a simple broadcloth is another option for the lining, especially if you’re not using it as a tablet case.
 The envelope clutch is sturdy and holds its shape well thanks to a heavy interfacing.
 This envelope clutch is a great beginning project if you’re looking to get into bag making.
 Whether you use it as a tablet case or a clutch, it’s both stylish and practical!

 Sign up to our mailing list to get the FREE pattern and printable PDF instructions.
-If you have already signed up, enter your email address again when prompted.

 Tape together and cut out the envelope clutch pattern pieces.
 Cut out the spaces that are marked for the zipper, and cut small holes where the snaps are marked.